lcarsde/lcarswm/readme.md

 * Monitors
   * Merge overlaying screens of same size
   * If screens have different sizes, the higher one draws
+* check for XDG-path variables and have a fallback

 ## Some definitions
 * Height of top and bottom bar: 40px